1998–99 Nemzeti Bajnokság II

-The 1998–99 Nemzeti Bajnokság II is Hungary's second-level football competition.
+The 1998–99 Nemzeti Bajnokság II was the 101st season of the Nemzeti Bajnokság II, the second tier of the Hungarian football league.
 The championship was won by Lombard FC Tatabánya and they were also promoted to the 1999–2000 Nemzeti Bajnokság I along with Nagykanizsa and Szeged LC.
 Four teams including Salgótarjáni BTC, Tiszavasvári, Soroksár and Soproni FAC were relegated to the 1999–2000 Nemzeti Bajnokság III.

 Teams

 At the end of 1997-98 season, Nyíregyháza, Dunaferr and III.
 Kerület promoted to Nemzeti Bajnokság I.

 Three teams were relegated to Nemzeti Bajnokság III : Csepel, Dorog and Paks.

 The winners and runners-up of the two 1997–98 Nemzeti Bajnokság III series were promoted to NB III: Demecser, Soroksár, Komárom and Tatabánya.

 Stadium and locations

 Following is the list of clubs competing in 2015–16 Nemzeti Bajnokság II, with their location, stadium and stadium capacity.